Gamma factors of intertwining periods and distinction for inner forms of $\mathrm{GL(n)}$

 Making $s$ tend to $l/2$ above, the only possibility is that the quotient has a zero at $s=l/2$, i.e. that $\rho'$ is $\eta$-distinguished (and then also that $J_{\sigma}(\tau_r,.,s,L)$ is holomorphic at $l/2$, this is in fact automatic but we don't need to know it), i.e. that $\rho$ is $\eta^l$-distinguished.
 Conversely, if $\rho$ is $\eta^l$-distinguished, the linear form $J_{\sigma}(w,.,-l/2,L)$ vanishes on all $\pi_j(\rho)$ according to Lemma \ref{antistandard}, hence $\St_k(\rho)$ is distinguished. \end{proof}

-\begin{rem} For $D=F$, Theorem \ref{Steinberg1}, which is \cite[Corollary 4.2]{M09}, was mainly proved in \cite{AR05}, as a consequence of their proof of the equality of the Flicker and Langlands-Shahidi Asai $L$-factor for discrete series.
+\begin{rem} For $D=F$, Proposition \ref{Steinberg1}, which is \cite[Corollary 4.2]{M09}, was mainly proved in \cite{AR05}, as a consequence of their proof of the equality of the Flicker and Langlands-Shahidi Asai $L$-factor for essentially square-integrable representations.
 Here we give a different proof, even in the case $D=F$, which is still local/global as in \cite{AR05}. \end{rem}